MOTORCYCLING IN ICELAND HIGHLIGHTS

 The Not-So Highlights

-It wouldn’t be a Splodz Blogz highlights post (have you read my coast to coast one?) without also mentioning some of the harder moments that came from motorcycling in Iceland.
-You know, because memories are really made when things get tough – or at least that’s what the adventurers tell us.
+It wouldn’t be a Splodz Blogz highlights post (have you read my coast-to-coast one?) without also mentioning some of the tougher moments from motorcycling in Iceland.
+Because, as the adventurers say, memories are really made when things get hard.

 The Weather

-While getting out into the vast and wild landscapes of Iceland was the very reason I had taken my motorbike to this island, and this was – by far – the best thing about this trip, it also tested our resilience.
-Icelandic weather is famously wet and windy, and we experienced that from the very first day, having to lean into the cross winds as we made our way from Dyrhólaey to Vík.
+Getting out into Iceland’s vast and wild landscapes was the very reason I brought my motorbike to this island – and it was, without question, the best part of the trip.
+But it also tested our resilience.
+Icelandic weather is famously wet and windy, and we got a full dose of it from day one, leaning into crosswinds as we rode from Dyrhólaey to Vík.

-We experienced gale force winds, persistent heavy rain, and thick fog.
-I was very glad indeed for my waterproof clothing and warm layers, especially my boots!
-And while I don’t want to use my blog to moan about the weather that was to be expected when motorcycling in Iceland, one particular weather-related experience does need some space here.
+We faced gale-force winds, persistent heavy rain, and thick fog.
+I was very glad for my waterproofs and warm layers – especially my boots.
+And while I’m not here to moan about the weather (it’s part of the deal when motorcycling in Iceland), one particular experience deserves its own mention.

 Splodz Blogz | Motorcycling in Iceland - Svinafellsjokul